quicwg/multipath/draft-ietf-quic-multipath.md

 The server may receive packets for a yet unused Path ID that do not contain a PATH_CHALLENGE frame.
-Such packets are valid if they can be properly decrypted based on a valid connection ID.
+Such packets are valid if they can be properly decrypted given a valid connection ID.

 Each endpoint MUST also validate that a minimum QUIC packet MTU of 1200 bytes is supported on the path.
 This can be done during initial path validation or separately later if